 At last, a spray powder you don’t need to clean up!

-We’re going to let you in on a well-kept secret: regardless of what anybody says, using a coat of spray powder on an object for 3D scanning will always help the process; it’s not always necessary, but it an ideal part of the process.
+We’ll let you in on a well-kept secret: regardless of what anybody says, using a coat of spray powder on an object for 3D scanning will always help the process; it’s not always necessary, but it is an ideal part of the process.
 A matte white surface allows for ultimate light detection and leads to optimal, quality 3D scan results.
 This is especially useful if you are trying to scan clear material, pitch-black objects or shiny metal parts.

 Here is an example of a highly challenging object scanned with a peel 2—with and without spray powder:

-Same part scanned with a coat of spray powder.
+The same part was scanned with a coat of spray powder.

 Actual part for reference.

-As shown, the difference is staggering and makes a huge difference on how usable the 3D scanning data is.
+As shown, the difference is staggering and dramatically affects how usable the 3D scanning data is.